census-instrumentation/opencensus-website/content/exporters/custom-exporter/Node.js/Trace.md

 - [References](#references)

 #### Introduction
 A trace exporter must implement [Exporter](https://github.com/census-instrumentation/opencensus-node/blob/master/packages/opencensus-core/src/exporters/types.ts).
 Which must contain a method `onEndSpan`, that is called whenever a new span is ended.
-Usualy, this method writes the span to an [Exporter Buffer](https://github.com/census-instrumentation/opencensus-node/blob/master/packages/opencensus-core/src/exporters/exporter-buffer.ts#L26), allowing the Exporter to store spans and send batched data to a client.
+Usually, this method writes the span to an [Exporter Buffer](https://github.com/census-instrumentation/opencensus-node/blob/master/packages/opencensus-core/src/exporters/exporter-buffer.ts#L26), allowing the Exporter to store spans and send batched data to a client.
 A trace exporter must also contain a `publish` method that will translate and export [root spans](https://github.com/census-instrumentation/opencensus-node/blob/master/packages/opencensus-core/src/trace/model/types.ts#L206) and its [child spans](https://github.com/census-instrumentation/opencensus-node/blob/master/packages/opencensus-core/src/trace/model/types.ts#L94) to the service, if an Exporter Buffer is used, it will be responsible for calling the `publish` method when it has reached its time or size capacity.

 A trace exporter should also have a `onStartSpan` method, that will be called whenever a span is started.
 This method is useful for close to real time exporters, like zPages.